 - a.
 Model number and trade name; - b.
 Total historical sales of the applicable equipment or conversion-kit model; - c.
 Years the applicable equipment or conversion-kit model has been offered for sale; - d.
-Equipment/conversion-kit model specification sheet (brochure/sales-levelinformation); - e.
+Equipment/conversion-kit model specification sheet (brochure/sales-level information); - e.
 Intended application(s) and corresponding expected useful life (hours of use); - f.
-Zero-emission powertrain information: - i.
-Technical and physical description of the zero-emission powertrain; - ii.
+Zero-emission power train information: - i.
+Technical and physical description of the zero-emission power train; - ii.
 Description and capacity of energy storage system (batteries and/or fuel storage tanks); - iii.
-Rated output (voltage and amperage) of battery packs, fuelcell stacks, and electric motors, as applicable; - iv.
+Rated output (voltage and amperage) of battery packs, fuel-cell stacks, and electric motors, as applicable; - iv.
 Estimated operating time (or other work metric) per complete charge, including an evaluation of the impacts of ambient temperature and/or other environmental factors on performance, as applicable; - v.
-Expected longevity (in units of hours, energy throughput, or other appropriate metric) of the energy storage system, fuel system, inverter, and motors, as applicable, in the equipment or conversion-kit model's intended application; - vi.
+Expected longevity (in units of hours, energy throughout, or other appropriate metric) of the energy storage system, fuel system, inverter, and motors, as applicable, in the equipment or conversion-kit model's intended application; - vi.
 Charging or fueling standards that are compatible with the model; and - vii.
-Time (minutes) necessary to charge the battery pack(s) or fill the hydrogen tank from empty to full, as applicable.

-- g.
-Description of the monitoring and diagnostic system (faults and conditions that will trigger an alert to the operator), data connector (e.g., Society of Automotive Engineers standard, wired/wireless, etc.), and the controller areanetwork protocol (e.g., Society of Automotive Engineers Standard J1939); - h.
-Sample equipment identification label(s); - i.
+Time (minutes) necessary to charge the battery pack(s) or fill the hydrogen tank from empty to full, as applicable. - g.
+Description of the monitoring and diagnostic system (faults and conditions that will trigger an alert to the operator), data connector (e.g., Society of Automotive Engineers standard, wired/wireless, etc.), and the controller area network protocol (e.g., Society of Automotive Engineers Standard J1939); - h.
+Forklift description;: - i.
+Lift capacity; and - ii.
+Load center; - i.
+Sample equipment identification label(s); - j.
 If a conversion kit, - i.
-CARB Executive Order Number; and - ii.
+CARB Executive Order Number; and ii.
 Description of equipment on which the conversion-kit model can be installed.